 Q. I’m an F-1 visa student who would like to return home over the summer and need to renew my visa.
 What should I do?

-A. Be mindful that some US Embassies and Consulates in some countries are currently closed and that we anticipate significant delays in renewing your visa.
+A. Be mindful that US Embassies and Consulates in most countries are currently closed and are not taking appointments for student visas.
 Remember, you can remain in the U.S. with an expired visa, as long as your I-20 is valid.

 Q. Will offices on campus, including CIE, remain open?

 A. Essential services will continue.
-For example, dining services will continue, although in a limited capacity, for the time being.
-Much of the University support offices, including the CIE office, will be operational via telework.
+University support offices, including the CIE office, will be operational via telework.
 This means we will NOT be on campus in our offices.
 However, CIE staff can be reached via email and phone during normal business hours (Monday-Friday, 9am-5pm), and via the 24/7 emergency number after normal business hours.
 Information is subject to change, and we will update our office availability as new information comes in.

 Please direct additional questions or concerns to email@example.com

 (updated 11:30am; 5/6/2020)

 Dreaming about study abroad?
 Ready to increase your self-confidence and cross-cultural skills while enhancing your resume?
 CIE offers a wide variety of UMW Faculty-Led Programs and seven Exchange Programs.
 You can also intern, volunteer, conduct academic research, or choose from a host of UMW Approved Programs offered by both education abroad providers and international universities.
 UMW students can study abroad for a semester or academic year, over the summer, or during the spring and winter breaks to earn academic credits toward their graduation requirements.
 You can get there from here!
 We can help.